darshansharma/darshansharma.github.io/content/aurangzeb-vs-macaulay.md

 !["Aurangzeb vs Macaulay image"](https://firebasestorage.googleapis.com/v0/b/darshansharma-ur.appspot.com/o/images%2FAurangzeb-vs-Macaulay.jpeg?alt=media&token=f32923b5-cc4f-49ee-b605-ce698801aabb)

->If you have a gun with only one bullet and I somehow managed to sent you back in past who would you like to kill?
+>If you have a gun with only one bullet and I somehow managed to send you back in the past whom would you like to kill?

 <br>